ChrisSantosLang/redscience/docs/source/usecases.rst

 *Suppose our society were divided by competing systems of social norms.* For example, the best strategy in the *Volunteer* game depends upon prevailing social norms which happen to correspond to the real-world norms of "turn-taking" vs "caste system" (which sometimes manifests as racial discrimination).
-One way to resolve the real-world division might be to benchmark those norms in redscience:
+One could benchmark those norms in redscience:

 #.
 Copy the top-ranked *AI* for the *Volunteer* :doc:`game <game>` to a new
    *Universe* (but :doc:`do not copy its curriculum <playerfactory>`).
 Play a